Azure-Samples/azureai-assistant-tool/config/instructions/instructions_reviewer.md

 - Each primary function the assistant is required to perform, like gathering user information and providing recommendations.
 - Interaction guidelines on how the assistant should communicate with users, manage queries, and the overall communication strategy.
 - Error handling strategies, detailing how the assistant should address misunderstandings or lack of information from users.
-3. Generate a Feedback Report: Create a detailed feedback report that:
+3. End result shall be report that is max 200 words and which:
-- Clearly lists each identified gap or discrepancy in the instructions.
+- Clearly lists identified gaps or discrepancies in the instructions.
 - Provides specific recommendations on how to revise the instructions to meet the guidelines.
 - Suggests additional details or examples that could enhance the clarity and completeness of the instructions